Jordan094/mixify/README.md

 ### Login Page (login.html)

 Expectation: Responsive to the device in which it is being displayed on, contain the navbar at the top and the footer at the bottom.
 Display a form to the user which allows them to log in to their account by inputting their username and password and pressing submit.
 Result: Passed all tests.

+### My Recipes Page (my_recipes.html)

+Expectation: Responsive to the device in which it is being displayed on, contain the navbar at the top and the footer at the bottom.
+Display all of the recipes which have been submitted by the user who is logged in, in a preview card format, with 3 buttons on each card, a button to view the full recipe, a button to edit and a button to delete.
+Users can not delete recipes they have not submitted.
+Result: Passed all tests.

+### All Recipes Page (recipes.html)

+Expectation: Responsive to the device in which it is being displayed on, contain the navbar at the top and the footer at the bottom.
+Display all of the recipes which have been submitted by all users, in a preview card format, with 1 buttons on each card, a button to view the full recipe.
+Result: Passed all tests.

+### Favourite Recipes Page (favourites.html)

+Expectation: Responsive to the device in which it is being displayed on, contain the navbar at the top and the footer at the bottom.
+Display all of the recipes which have been favourites by the user who is logged in, in a preview card format, with 1 buttons on each card, a button to view the full recipe.
+Result: Passed all tests.

+### Add Recipe Page (add_recipe.html)

+Expectation: Responsive to the device in which it is being displayed on, contain the navbar at the top and the footer at the bottom.
+Contain a form for the user to fill in to submit a recipe requesting the following, Recipe name, Recipe description, Recipe ingredients and Recipe instructions.
+Recipe description to have a minimum character limit of 70 characters.
+Submit button at the bottom which add the submitted recipe to the database.
+Result: Passed all tests.

+### Edit Recipe Page (edit_recipe.html)

+Expectation: Responsive to the device in which it is being displayed on, contain the navbar at the top and the footer at the bottom.
+When the edit button is pressed it will pull the following information from the recipe database to a form pre filled out for the user to edit what they need from, Recipe name, Recipe description, Recipe ingredients and Recipe instructions.
+Recipe description to have a minimum character limit of 70 characters.
+Submit button at the bottom which will update the submitted recipe on the database.
+Users are only able to submit recipes that they have deleted.
+Result: Passed all tests.

+### View Recipe Page (view_recipe.html)

+Expectation: Responsive to the device in which it is being displayed on, contain the navbar at the top and the footer at the bottom.
+When a recipe is viewed it should load up that full recipe and display it on a page to the user showing the following: Recipe name, Recipe description, Recipe ingredients and Recipe instructions.
+Also at the bottom the name of the user who submitted the recipe should ben shown.
+Alongside 4 buttons, Favourite, Unfavourite, Edit Recipe and Delete Recipe.
+Users who add a recipe to their favourites will be taken to thier My Favourites page, if they have already got the recipe in their favourites they will be told you already do.
+Users will not be able to edit or delete recipes which they have not submitted.
+Result: Passed all tests.

 ## Testing User Stories from User Experience (UX) Section